sider/sider-docs/docs/getting-started/custom-configuration.md

 With the above setting, Sider will ignore `master`, `development` and `another_branch` branches when these branches(pull requests) are updated or opened.
 That is, even if these branches have any changes, Sider will not send commit status and not review them.

-{% hint style="hint" %}
-If Sider is enabled to make status checks required on GitHub, you cannot merge a branch because Sider will not send the commit status to GitHub.
+> If Sider is enabled to make status checks required on GitHub, you cannot merge a branch because Sider will not send the commit status to GitHub.
-In this case, you need to disable the check status setting on your GitHub repository page.
+> In this case, you need to disable the check status setting on your GitHub repository page.

-If you want to know more details about this GitHub setting, read the GitHub documentation; [About required status checks](https://help.github.com/articles/about-required-status-checks/) and [Enabling required status check](https://help.github.com/articles/enabling-required-status-checks/).
+> If you want to know more details about this GitHub setting, read the GitHub documentation; [About required status checks](https://help.github.com/articles/about-required-status-checks/) and [Enabling required status check](https://help.github.com/articles/enabling-required-status-checks/).
-{% endhint %}